ethereum-optimism/optimism/specs/derivation.md

 slots][g-time-slot] and a valid batch with a higher timestamp exists, this stage also generates empty batches to fill the gaps.

-Batches are pushed to the next stage whenever there is one or more sequential batch(es) directly following the timestamp of the current [safe L2 head][g-safe-l2-head] (the last block that can be derived from the canonical L1 chain).
+Batches are pushed to the next stage whenever there is one sequential batch directly following the timestamp of the current [safe L2 head][g-safe-l2-head] (the last block that can be derived from the canonical L1 chain).
+The parent hash of the batch must also match the hash of the current safe L2 head.

 Note that the presence of any gaps in the batches derived from L1 means that this stage will need to buffer for a whole [sequencing window][g-sequencing-window] before it can generate empty batches (because the missing batch(es) could have